Paradeluxe/Praditor/README.md

 Besides, I would suggest you pay more attention to **aspirated sound**, as this type of sound has "very slow slope".
 Too large **_Threshold_** can end up in the middle of that "slope" (which is something you don't want).

+If an audio starting with aspirated sound is cut halfway in the aspiration, it can sound really weird like a burst, rather than smooth in.

 ## How does Praditor's parameters work?
 ![Instruction](instruction.png "How does Praditor works?")